danmartinez78/robodog/docs/webrtc_instant_commands_fix.md

 ## Current State

 ### ✅ Completed
-- Queue fix implemented and tested via CLI
+- Queue fix logic implemented in `ros_command_queue.py`
+- State detection simplified in `unitree_ros_control.py`
 - Import errors resolved
 - Build issues fixed (submodule reverted, models skipped)
 - All changes pushed to `fix/webrtc-instant-commands-and-progress` branch
 - `shadowhound.repos` updated to point to fix branch
 - Clean build verified in devcontainer

-### ⏳ Ready for Testing
+### ⚠️ NOT YET TESTED
+- **The fix has NOT been validated via web UI** - this is critical!
+- We only confirmed:
+  - ✅ Code compiles and builds cleanly
+  - ✅ Commands work via CLI (but CLI never had the issue)
+  - ❌ **Web UI command execution NOT tested yet**

+### 🎯 Critical Next Step
-- **Need to test via Web UI on laptop** to confirm the fix works end-to-end
+**Test via Web UI on laptop** - This is the ONLY way to know if the fix actually works!
-- Commands should now work through mission agent when called from web interface

 ### 🎯 Test Commands (via Web UI)
 ```